-Under Phase III of DOE's Regional Carbon Sequestration Partnership Program, the PCOR Partnership outreach team, supplemented by PCOR Partnership management and partners, will undertake general public outreach (throughout Regions A and B) and, at the same time, will support its partners' outreach activities related to the development and implementation of two commercial-scale geologic sequestration projects (two specific locations within Region A).
-The demonstration site outreach will be consistent with the regional outreach but will feature more in-depth information and be tailored to local conditions.
+Under Phase III of DOE's Regional Carbon Sequestration Partnership Program, the PCOR Partnership outreach team, supplemented by PCOR Partnership management (including technical leads) and partners, will continue to undertake general public outreach (throughout Regions A and B) and, at the same time, will support its partners' outreach activities related to the development and implementation of two commercial-scale geologic sequestration projects (two specific locations within Region A).
+The demonstration site outreach will be consistent with the regional outreach but will feature detailed information that is tailored to local conditions.